 Factors that can predispose an athlete to injury include older age, previous muscle injury, less flexibility, lack of strength in the muscle, and fatigue.
 Many athletes sustain muscle injuries when they just begin a training regimen.
 That is why they are much more common in training camps in the NFL than they are throughout the season.

-Fortunately, most injuries do not require surgery and a full recovery is expected in most cases.
+Fortunately, most injuries do not require surgery, and a full recovery is expected.

-Muscles are surrounded by an outer sheath that allows it to move smoothly over the surrounding tissues as it contracts.
+A muscle is surrounded by an outer sheath that allows it to move smoothly over the surrounding tissues as it contracts.
 Inside the outer sheath are bundles of muscle fibers known as fascicles, which are further made up of myofibrils.
 These myofibrils are composed of millions of microscopic units called sarcomeres that are responsible for muscle contraction.
-In the sarcomere, muscle proteins called myosin pull against thin ropes of protein called actin when stimulated by nerves.
+In the sarcomere, muscle proteins called myosins pull against thin ropes of protein called actin when they are stimulated by nerves.
 When this occurs, the sarcomeres shorten, resulting in a contraction.
 When the myosin proteins relax, the sarcomeres lengthen back to their original position and so does the muscle.

-The combination of muscle contraction and relaxation is coordinated through the nervous system and is what allows athletes to run, kick, throw, and even walk and breathe, for that matter.
+The combination of muscle contraction and relaxation is coordinated through the nervous system.
+This is what allows athletes to run, kick, throw, and, for that matter, even walk and breathe.

 Muscle injuries occur when the force in the muscle is so great that the tissue begins to tear.
 This can occur within the muscle itself, where the tendon attaches to the bone, or most commonly, at the junction between the muscle and tendon.